premAI-io/state-of-open-source-ai/mlops-engines.md

 [Nvidia Triton Architecture](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/jetson.html)
 ```

-This [inference server](https://developer.nvidia.com/triton-inference-server) offers support for multiple model formats such as Pytorch, Tensorflow, ONNX, TensorRT, etc. It uses GPUs efficiently to boost the performance of deep learning models.
+This [inference server](https://developer.nvidia.com/triton-inference-server) offers support for multiple model formats such as PyTorch, TensorFlow, ONNX, TensorRT, etc. It uses GPUs efficiently to boost the performance of deep learning models.

 - **Concurrent model execution**: This allows multiple models to be executed on 1 or many GPUs in parallel.
 Multiple requests are routed to each model to execute the tasks in parallel
 - **Dynamic Batching**: Combines multiple inference requests into a batch to increase throughput.
 Requests in each batch can be processed in parallel instead of handling each request sequentially.